 Exploration, mining and processing activities are dependent upon the grant, renewal, continuance or maintenance of appropriate permits, licences, concessions, leases and regulatory consents, in particular the Group's mining licences, which may be valid only for a defined time period and subject to limitations or other conditions related to operational activities.
 The Group holds the Prince Alfred Licence, the conditions relating to which are currently being complied with by Lady Alice Mines.
-The Directors are confident that the Company will continue to fulfil the necessary conditions to maintain the good standing of the Prince Alfred Licence (for example maintaining the minimum expenditure commitment of A\$86,000 (approximately £47,000) over two years), in order to continue to be able to execute the business strategy of the Group.
+The Directors are confident that the Company will continue to fulfil the necessary conditions to maintain the good standing of the Prince Alfred Licence (for example maintaining the minimum expenditure commitment of A\$86,000 (approximately £47,300) over two years), in order to continue to be able to execute the business strategy of the Group.
 If the Group fails to fulfil the specific terms of the Prince Alfred Licence, or any additional mining licences it may obtain in the future or if it operates its business in a manner that violates applicable law, government regulators may impose fines or suspend or terminate the right, concession, licence, permit or other authorisation, any of which could have a material adverse effect on the Group's results of operations, cash flows and financial condition.
-Prior to any development on any properties, the Group is likely to be required to receive permits from appropriate governmental authorities.
-There can be no assurance that the Group will obtain and/or continue to hold all permits necessary to develop or continue operating at any particular property.
-There is also no assurance that delays will not occur in connection with obtaining all necessary new permits or renewals of such permits for future operations.